yhs968/pyGRU4REC/README.md

 ## Training/Testing using Jupyter Notebook
 See `example.ipynb` for the full jupyter notebook script that
 1. Loads the data
-2. Trains a GRU4REC model
+2. Trains & tests a GRU4REC model
-3. Load the trained GRU4REC model
-4. Tests a GRU4REC model
+3. Loads & tests a pretrained GRU4REC model

-## Training using `run_train.py`
+## Training & Testing using `run_train.py`
-- Before using `run_train.py`, I highly recommend that you to take a look at `example.ipynb` to see how the implementation works.
+- Before using `run_train.py`, I highly recommend that you to take a look at `example.ipynb` to see how the implementation works in general.
 - Default parameters are the same as the TOP1 loss case in the [GRU4REC paper](https://arxiv.org/pdf/1511.06939.pdf).
 - Intermediate models created from each training epochs will be stored to `models/`, unless specified.
 - The log file will be written to `logs/train.out`.